-We’re going to take a quick break from the Costco wine reviews for what we hope is a fun post that brings value to your wine experiences.
+We’re going to take a quick break from the Costco wine reviews for what we hope is a fun post that adds value and delight to your wine experiences.

 There are so many great resources in the wine world right now, and we thought we’d highlight a few of our favorites, as perhaps you’ll discover a few new things that will interest, educate or entertain you as well.

 Disclaimer: We have no affiliation with anyone or any of the entities listed below, just like we have no affiliation with Costco Wholesale.
-We are just fans.
-We do include a few affiliate links to Amazon for a couple of items listed below, where we earn a small commission on sales.
+We are just fans, sharing information, seeking out great wine and wine related stuff.

 Let’s kick it off (in no particular order).

-Wine Library is a retail store in New Jersey popularized by entrepreneur Gary Vaynerchuk.
+Wine Library is a retail and online wine shop in New Jersey popularized by entrepreneur Gary Vaynerchuk.
 But once you dig in here, there’s a lot to be discovered.

 First of all, Gary’s YouTube tasting videos, WineLibraryTV, are beyond legendary, and super educational.
-That education focus in carried throughout the WineLibrary Instagram page, which I highly recommend following.
-And the Gary V Wine Club, at $60 a month is perhaps, outside of Costco wine of course, the single greatest deal in wine that exists today.
+That education focus in carried throughout the WineLibrary Instagram page, which we highly recommend following.
+And the Gary V Wine Club, is perhaps, outside of Costco wine of course, the single greatest deal in wine that exists today.

 The Wine.com app is also great.
 It can scan wine labels and provide info on the wines, similar to Vivino, which we also recommend.